albertbokor/CombatOverhaul/README.md

 - Amount of reduction depends on medicine used and doctor skill.
 Don't expect the guy with 2 doctoring skill and herbal medicine to stop a destroyed lung from bleeding.

-## Supported Third-Party Mods
+### Supported Third-Party Mods

-CE comes with built-in support for a number of popular third-party mods, a [list of which can be found here](SupportedThirdPartyMods.md).
+To check the built-in support for third part mods, check our [supported mods list](SupportedThirdPartyMods.md)